-In an article in the January 2008 issue of The HomeEconomiser Newsletter, we presented several strategies for saving money on the purchase of eggs at the grocery store.
+In an article in an issue of The HomeEconomiser Newsletter, we presented several strategies for saving money on the purchase of eggs at the grocery store.

 We just recently stumbled across another great money saver.
 The Kroger stores nationwide (here is a list of all the different Kroger store names) give their dairy managers the discretion to take eggs from broken dozens and repackage them at the store.
 They sell these Grade B eggs at a reduced price (99 cents per dozen at the stores in our area).
 That alone is a huge savings with regular prices as high as $3 per dozen.
 We spot checked stores in Arizona (personally), Indiana and Utah (by phone).
 The majority of the stores repackaged the eggs into Grade B packages.
 Other managers chose to simply discount the eggs after they removed the broken ones.

 But the deal gets even better when you weigh the eggs.
 Because the grocery store takes eggs from various dozens and combines them into their Grade B cartons, the weight of the eggs varied from carton to carton.